SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   orthogonalization procedure (IOP) [^1].
 Note that if the linear operator/jacobian is hermitian, then the Lanczos algorithm will always be used and the IOP setting is ignored.

+Unless used for a semilinear problem, the jacobian associated with the right hand side function is required for the methods to work.

 #### Exponential Propagation Iterative Runge-Kutta Methods (EPIRK)

 - `Exp4` - 4th order EPIRK scheme.
 Fixed time stepping only.